bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 `Post` is not syntax for a class.
 Rather, `Post` is a regular Ruby constant.
 If all is good, the constant is evaluated to an object that responds to `all`.

-That is why we talk about *constant* autoloading, Rails has the ability to load constants on the fly.
+That is why we talk about *constant* autoloading, Quails has the ability to load constants on the fly.

 ### Constants are Stored in Modules